Other Useful Items for Photographing Weddings

 The Streetwalker 2.0 has enough room for all of the camera bodies and lenses listed previously, and most of the speedlights (for weddings and most portraits I typically bring four of the Godox V350's, and one or two of the larger V1's), along with extra camera batteries, accessories, etc. A folded light stand and umbrella can be strapped to the front of the bag, making for a system that is very easily transported through the bustling French Quarter.

-The bag also features zippers that have overlapping holes in them that allow for them to be locked together with a small combination lock (some other ThinkTank bags feature a built-in lock).
-Combined with a lightweight security cable that lets me tether the bag to a pipe or piece of furniture, this gives me a reasonable degree of confidence in leaving the bag unattended for a while (for instance, if I want to leave the bag at the reception venue before heading to the bridal prep location or the ceremony).
-Of course, a bolt cutter could make quick work of the lock and cable, or a sharp knife could be used to simply cut the bag open, but the security measures of this bag are not intended to stop a prepared and determined thief, but rather to just prevent your gear from being casually and discretely stolen.
-In other words, it makes it more difficult for someone to inconspicuously slip a hand into the bag and make off with a lens or camera body, or carry the whole bag away unnoticed (the latter being a significant problem with hotel weddings in some parts of the country, where a thief dressed like a guest will infiltrate the reception looking for unattended photo or video gear to steal).
+Of course, a bolt cutter could make quick work of the lock and cable, or a sharp knife could be used to simply cut the bag open, but the security measures of this bag are not intended to stop a prepared and determined thief, but rather to just prevent your gear from being easily stolen in a crime of opportunity.
+In other words, it makes it more difficult for someone to inconspicuously slip a hand into the bag and make off with a lens or camera body, or discretely carry the whole bag away unnoticed (with the latter being a significant problem with hotel weddings in some parts of the country, where a thief dressed like a guest will casually infiltrate the reception looking for unattended photo or video gear to steal).

-That being said, when my bag is left unattended, it will typically contain only a minimal amount of equipment (just my backup camera body, probably just one lens, a few extra flashes, and some miscellaneous accessories), as I'll have all my most important and expensive gear on my person.
+That being said, when my bag is left unattended, it will typically contain only a minimal amount of equipment (just a backup camera body, probably just one lens, a few extra flashes, and some miscellaneous accessories), as I'll have all my most important and expensive gear on my person.

 ThinkTank's modular belt system is extremely useful and practical for a wedding photographer.
 It's infinitely customizable, and with how I have mine configured, I can easily carry at least three extra lenses along with a couple of speedlights, extra batteries, various other photo accessories, a snack or two, and a bottle of water, so that these items are always within reach when needed, without the worry of having to keep track of a bag.
 Because pouches can easily be added or removed, I can configure the system to carry more or less gear as needed.